picotouch/DC-DIY-UPS/README.md

 &nbsp;

+**System Architecture:**
+The PCB is a straightforward design based on a three-path Ideal Diode ORing controller that automatically routes power from either the AC/DC adapter (19V when mains power is present) or the battery (12V during power outage) to the DC/DC buck-boost converters.
+This ensures seamless transition between power sources without interruption.
+DC/DC converter control (enable/disable) is managed by the ATtiny1614 microcontroller based on battery voltage thresholds and configured timing parameters (tBx/tSx).
+The same microcontroller also handles battery voltage monitoring and serial communication via USB interface.
+Battery charging is performed independently by a dedicated charging module (SDLA12TA) mounted directly on this PCB.

 **Key features:**
 - Accepts external DC power (19-20V) or battery power (12V)
-- Ideal diode controller with MOSFET (Active OR'ing)
+- Three-path Ideal Diode ORing controller with MOSFET (Active OR'ing)
+- ATtiny1614 microcontroller for management and monitoring
-- Screw terminals for DC input and battery connections
+- PIN header for USB communication and DC/DC control
+- Integrated battery charging module (SDLA12TA)
 - Auto Mini Blade fuses for input, battery, and outputs
 - Spring PCB Terminal Block connectors for DC/DC modules
-- PIN header for USB communication and DC/DC control
-- ATtiny1614 microcontroller for management and monitoring
+- Screw terminals for DC input and battery connections

 &nbsp;